jrkosinski/Smart-Contract-Architect-Developer/resume.md

 ----

 >  A developer/architect with experience in development, leadership, and mentorship across many different areas of technology, and many different industries. \
->  This file is to specifically highlight my smart contract and blockchain-related experience.
+>  This file is to specifically highlight my nascent smart contract and blockchain-related experience.
 For a full resume, please see [here](John-R-Kosinski.pdf).\

 ----